The Global Burden of Rheumatic Heart Disease

 between the age of 5 and 15.

 It is often followed by chronic RHD that irreversibly damages the patient’s heart valves.
 Once patients become symptomatic, open heart surgery is currently the only life-saving treatment.
 In order to provide heart valve surgery to all patients in need, Low- to Middle-Income Countries would require >5,000 new heart centers.

 Without sufficient access to cardiac surgery,

 millions of RHD patients are doomed to die prematurely.

-The SAT solutions eliminate the requirement for open-heart surgery, reducing the need for sophisticated infrastructure and specialist skills.
-They greatly expand the capacity of existing cardiac facilities and enable the utilization of general surgical operating facilities for heart valve interventions.
+SAT solutions eliminate the requirement for open-heart surgery, reducing the need for sophisticated infrastructure and specialist skills.
+We greatly expand the capacity of existing cardiac facilities and enable the utilization of general surgical operating facilities for heart valve procedures.

 SAT TECHNOLOGY OFFERS COST EFFECTIVE, AND MINIMALLY INVASIVE TRANSCATHETER HEART THERAPIES – allowing patients to undergo treatment where there is currently no option